deciduously/music/post.md

 }
 ```

-I'm not bothering to show you the full snippet - this program doesn't use any of this code.
-You don't need to type any of this in.
+I'm not bothering to show you the full runnable snippet - try to build the `RandomBytes` struct yourself if you'd like.
 In a `bash` one-liner you've got to take your randomness where you can get it, but the `rand` crate provides a richer set of tools.
 Before streaming in something random, we need to think about what exactly it is we're randomizing.

 In this application, we want to pick a musical note from a set of valid choices at random.
 The `awk` code does this with the modulo operator:  `list[n % listLength]`.
 That will take a random index that's ensured to be a valid list member.
 See if you can spot the corresponding section of the cover image code.

-// TODO you just need SliceRandom, not IteratorRandom

-We get to use the [`rand::seq::IteratorRandom`](https://docs.rs/rand/0.7.2/rand/seq/trait.IteratorRandom.html) trait here.
-This gives us a `choose()` method that we can call on any iterator to pull a random member.
+We get to use the [`rand::seq::SliceRandom`](https://docs.rs/rand/0.7.2/rand/seq/trait.SliceRandom.html) trait here.
+This gives us a `choose()` method that we can call on any [slice](https://doc.rust-lang.org/std/slice/index.html) to pull a random member.

 So, there's no need for a `RandomBytes` iterator.
-Instead, we need to define a list of notes and call `choose()` on it to get a specific note to play.
+Instead, we need to define a list of notes and call `[notes].choose(&mut RNG)` on it to get a specific note to play.

 ### Mapping Numbers To Notes